 What’s the treatment for gonorrhoea and how does it work?

-The standard treatment for gonorrhoea is a course of antibiotics, which work by preventing the bacteria from multiplying, helping your body fight off the infection.
+The usual treatment for gonorrhoea is a short course of antibiotics.
+These stop the bacteria from growing, so your body can help fight off the infection.

 How to get gonorrhoea treatment